david-palma/neural-network/README.md

 A three-layer neural network corresponds to a function $f: \mathbb{R}^N \to \mathbb{R}^M$ with $x \in \mathbb{R}^N$ and $y \in \mathbb{R}^M$.

 ### Feed-forward propagation
-At the very beginning, all weights are initially set to a weighted random number from a normal distribution (i.e., $\sim N(0,1)$), whilst the biases are set to zero.
+At the very beginning, all weights are initially set to a weighted random number from a normal distribution, i.e., $\sim N(0,1)$, whilst the biases are set to zero.

 Then, it is possible to compute the propagation forward through the network to generate the output value(s).